According to new international rankings, the NHS comes out on top while the U.S. performs poorly across almost all health measures.

 However despite the UK’s impressive overall ranking, the NHS ranked low on the ‘healthy lives’ scale, which measures life expectancy at aged 60 as well as mortality from preventable conditions.

 Meanwhile despite lagging behind other countries on health outcomes, quality, and efficiency, the U.S. fared best on provision and receipt of preventive and patient-centered care.
-The data for the U.S. was also collected before the full implementation of Obamacare, which has significantly expanded insurance coverage.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+The data for the U.S. was also collected before the full implementation of Obamacare, which has significantly expanded insurance coverage.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.